microsoft/vcpkg-docs/vcpkg/users/triplets.md

 ### VCPKG_PLATFORM_TOOLSET

-Specifies the VS-based C/C++ compiler toolchain to use.
+Specifies the Visual Studio-based C/C++ compiler toolchain to use.

 See [`VCPKG_VISUAL_STUDIO_PATH`](#VCPKG_VISUAL_STUDIO_PATH) for the full selection algorithm.